Mint, Consume, and Transfer Assets

 await client.syncState();

-To identify notes that are ready to consume, the Miden WebClient has a useful function getConsumableNotes
+To identify notes that are ready to consume, the Miden WebClient provides the getConsumableNotes

 );